New York's finest? Giants, Jets have racked up more than a decade of struggles

 While the jury is out on Daboll as a head coach, he's still a respected offensive mind and there is a feeling in the organization that he's the right guy to groom the next quarterback — whomever that turns out to be.
 He's also close to Schoen, so barring a disaster he'll be back in 2025.
 He just might not get more than that.

 Jets: They already fired Robert Saleh after a 2-3 start to the season and a 20-36 overall record.
-And former defensive coordinator Jeff Ulbrich is still looking for his first win since then (0-3).
+And former defensive coordinator Jeff Ulbrich lost his first three games before a 21-13 win over the Houston Texans on Thursday night.
 If Ulbrich can somehow engineer a dramatic, second-half turnaround there's certainly a chance he'll get the job full-time.
 But most likely, they'll be looking for someone else.

 The big question really is who'll pick the coach?
 Will Douglas get another shot?
 Will the Jets hire a new GM and let him pick the coach?
 Or will Woody Johnson do it on his own?